 And yet outcomes for some children with SEND still fall behind those of their peers.

 That's why the Whole School SEND Consortium is committed to improving outcomes for children and young people with SEND, through networking, collaboration and unlocking the answers that exist within the system.

 On the 23rd Feb we came together with SENDCos, teachers, senior leaders, parents, carers, third sector organisations and young people to share experience and contribute to policy and practice at our SEND Summit.
-To find out more have a look at this blog from Hannah Wilson.
+To find out click here.

 - Proud to be building a community in #SENDed.
 Join the consortium for free at https://t.co/oGLecCBW4b & share with those that could benefit! — 1 day 4 hours ago

 - @michhayw @teachwire @wlv_education Look forward - send us link when you've done — 1 day 8 hours ago